emcneeley/fs-journal/journal/01/questions.md

 10. Define the display `:flex property:`
     > |From (google) It encompasses the  flex-items, so if the container's item is not a flex-item, the flex property will not affect the corresponding item.

+    It allows there to be ajustment within the defined flex item.

 |

 11. What `CSS` properties affect the size of a box model?